azabiong/vim-highlighter/README.md

  The plugin supports jumping to highlights using three sets of commands.

  **1. Pattern** &nbsp; &nbsp;
- The `Hi <` and `Hi >` commands move the cursor back and forth to highlights of the same pattern at the cursor position, or recently set highlights.
+ The `Hi <` and `Hi >` commands move the cursor back and forth to highlights that matches the pattern at the cursor position or to the recently set highlight.

  **2. Position** &nbsp;
  The `Hi {` and `Hi }` commands, move the cursor to the nearest highlight,